Manual Settings for Sports Photography

 As the older grandkids started playing high school sports, I took many more pictures under different conditions.

-The basketball games and track meets were much faster.
 With the slower 5 FPS on the 1DsMIII, I was missing too many shots.
-Indoors, with low light, I still had the excessive (for me) grain issue.
+Indoors, with low light, I still had the excessive (for me) grain and/or slower shutter speed issue.

-I switched out to the Canon 1DxMIII, for a number of reasons, the first being speed (now 16 FPS with 99 shots before buffering issues).
-Shooting at much higher ISO levels provided great results, far better than I would have imagined.
+I switched out to the Canon 1DxMIII, for a number of reasons, including speed (now 16 FPS with 99 shots before buffering), and the ability to shoot and higher ISO settings.

 Clarity of the images was superb.